Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The charter of purposes may be renegotiated at any time by the Local Campaign Team and the unit(s) that establish it, but the establishment unit(s) have the final say.

-5. If a Local Campaign Team is established by one or more Branches its operations are governed by that Branch or Branches.
+5. If a Local Campaign Team is established by one or more Branches its operations are governed by that Branch or Branches, with the following conditions:

+   1. That the local campaign team coordinates its efforts with the Association either through the Committee or a relevant Election Campaign Committee.

 6. If a Local Campaign Team is established by an Election Campaign Committee or by the Committee, the establishing unit must provide the Local Campaign Team with a set of operating rules.